-14.2 Channel

-Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to:

-- Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.
+14.2 Channel Channel is a multi-agency approach to provide support to We will use specialist online monitoring individuals who are at risk of being drawn into terrorist software, which in this school is called related activity.
+It is led by the West Midlands Police Net Support DNA.
+Our school will make referrals to Counter-Terrorism Unit, and it aims to: Establish an effective multi-agency referral and Channel if we are concerned that an • intervention process to identify vulnerable individuals; individual might be vulnerable to Safeguard individuals who might be vulnerable to radicalisation. • being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and Provide early intervention to protect and divert people • away from the risks they face and reduce vulnerability.
 Further guidance about duties relating to the risk of radicalisation is available in the Advice for Schools on The Prevent Duty.